+Deleted: , and Kauai

-The Hawaii, Maui, and Kauai LWDBs also have difficulty enrolling Eligible Training Providers.
-To overcome the lack of providers, those boards have turned to their local University of Hawaii Community Colleges (UHCCs) to provide the training for the most in-demand jobs in the local area.
+for the most in-demand jobs in the local area.
 The UHCCs also provide reasonably priced training.
 WDC has been working at the state level to provide the UHCCs with information on the requirements of the ETP Program.

 As of June 30, 2021, Kauai County is no longer administering the WIOA Title I Programs.
 The state workforce agency, the Department of Labor and Industrial Relations (DLIR) - the Workforce Development Division (WDD) has assumed direct management responsibilities as the "State" acting as the local workforce board for the County of Kauai.
-Prior to 2014 and the adoption of WIOA, DLIR provided all workforce development activities for the County of Kauai which includes both employment and training services through WIA.
+Prior to 2014 and the adoption of WIOA, DLIR provided all workforce development activities for the County of Kauai which includes both employment and training services through WIOA.
 DLIR is currently bolstering staff levels to increase capacity of services through recruitment of additional state merit staff.
-In the interim, DLIR staff located in Honolulu County will provide Title I services including DW, Adult and Youth via virtual means.
-This will continue until the Kauai office is fully staffed.